 - remove the authorisation when it is no longer needed

 - provide the person’s representative with information about their care and treatment.

-The person under the authorisation, or their representative or IMCA, can request a review if the situation has changed.
-The local authority or local health board are responsible for carrying out the review and must ensure that all parties are kept informed and involved throughout the process.
+The person under the authorisation, their representative or IMCA, can request a review if the situation has changed.
+The local authority or local health board is responsible for carrying out the review and must make sure that everyone is kept up to date and involved during the review.

 Read an example of someone asking for a review:

 Susan’s dad, Mitch, has been in a care home for just over five months.
 He moved into the care home after a fall at home, when he broke his leg and there were further complications.

 Due to his vascular dementia, he lacked capacity to consent to his care.
 It was felt that the care home was the best place for him following discharge from hospital, as it could provide him with full-time care and support.